Every time you step on your yoga mat you become part of an ever-evolving and powerful tradition that has the power to transform your body and life.

 Dynamic & Sport

-Choose from faster-paced flowing sequences to increase fitness, strength and flexibility or targeted exercises to improve your performance in your chosen sport.
+Choose from faster-paced flowing sequences to increase fitness, all-round strength, tone and flexibility or targeted exercises to improve your performance in a chosen sport.

 Gentle & Therapeutic

 Gentle and restful yoga to nurture your energy, restore emotional balance and develop a sense of calm.
-Restore the body to optimum health with a targeted approach that’s ideal for older adults, injuries, chronic health issues and imbalances.
-Also a great choice when you’re feeling stressed or depleted.
+Restore the body to optimum health with a targeted approach that’s ideal if you’re feeling stressed or depleted.
+Also excellent for older adults, anyone with injuries or chronic health issues.

 Pre and post-natal